 - maintains the structural stability of the wall; and

 - does not impede access for maintenance and repair works.

 Native vegetation clearing up to 500m2 is permitted as accepted development (i.e. it does not require a planning approval) on land in the Rural Zone that contains a dwelling house.
-If the land is vacant, you may clear up to 2500m2 as long as compensatory planting is undertaken as well.
+If the land is vacant, you may clear up to 2,500m2 as long as compensatory planting is undertaken as well.
 This means, you must replant native species to compensate for what is cleared.
-The Planning Scheme Policy 1 - Environmental Significance explains how to do this.
-Some exceptions to this rule apply, for example, if the clearing is proposed to be undertaken in an area that is also covered by the Waterway Corridors and Wetlands Overlay then planning approval will be required.
+City Plan Planning Scheme Policy 1 - Environmental Significance explains how to do this.
+Some exceptions to this rule apply, for example, planning approval will be required if the clearing is proposed to be undertaken in an area that is also covered by the Waterway Corridors and Wetlands Overlay.

-This is a cumulative total (i.e. it can't be undertaken repeatedly) and any clearing exceeding this amount since commencement of the first version of the planning scheme will require a planning approval.
+This is a cumulative total (i.e. it cannot be undertaken repeatedly) and any clearing exceeding this amount since commencement of the first version of the planning scheme will require a planning approval.

 In all other zones, including the Environmental Management and Conservation Zones, a planning approval will be required regardless of the amount of native vegetation clearing that is proposed.